szukalski/zooweb/content/notes/deliberate-practice.md

 ### Feedback

-The difference between regular and deliberate practice is feedback.
+The difference between regular and deliberate practice is feedback
 1. Measurement
     * Proves progress
 2. Coaching